ckrilow/dev-ckrilow/pipelines/0025-qc_cluster/README.md

 ## 3. Set up and run Nextflow

-Run Nexflow locally (NOTE: if running on a virtual machine you may need to set `export QT_QPA_PLATFORM='offscreen'` for scanpy as described [here](https://github.com/ipython/ipython/issues/10627)):
+Run Nexflow locally (NOTE: if running on a virtual machine you may need to set `export QT_QPA_PLATFORM="offscreen"` for scanpy as described [here](https://github.com/ipython/ipython/issues/10627)):
 ```bash
 # Boot up tmux session.
 tmux new -s nf